juanius67/eng270-dessert-glycemia/README.md

 3. Add `C:\msys64\mingw64\bin` to your **User PATH** (System Properties → Environment Variables).

-4. Just in case, o a new terminal and verify:
+4. Just in case, open a new terminal and verify:

    ```bash
    gcc --version
    ```

 After this, `python run.py --reproduce` will be able to compile `src/model.c`.
-Although not personally tested, it seems that a Chocolatey-managed MinGW (e.g., `choco install mingw`) can alternitavely be used, as long as the compiler is on `PATH`.

 ### Build